Clinical Trials Related to Pulmonology

 Pulmonology is the study and treatment of the respiratory system.
-Pulmonologists treat everything from asthma to tuberculosis.
-Pulmonologists have expertise in infectious, structural and inflammatory respiratory disorders.
+Pulmonologists treat everything COPD/emphysema, to asthma to tuberculosis.
+Pulmonologists have expertise in infectious, structural, and inflammatory respiratory disorders.
 Sometimes this extends to the cardiovascular system.

 Asthma is a chronic lung disease characterized by coughing, chest tightness, shortness of breath and wheezing.
 Asthma symptoms may be triggered by allergens or other, non-allergic stimuli, such as respiratory tract infections, cold air, or tobacco smoke.
 If you have asthma your airways are always inflamed.
 They become even more swollen and the muscles around the airways can tighten when something triggers your symptoms.
 This makes it difficult for air to move in and out of the lungs, causing symptoms such as coughing, wheezing, shortness of breath and/or chest tightness.